API Reference

 HTTP status Code Meaning

-401 invalid_api_key API key is missing or invalid
+401 invalid_api_key API key is missing, malformed, revoked, or the account is suspended

-403 retention_exceeded Data is outside your plan's retention window
+403 retention_exceeded The resource exists but is older than your plan's retention window

 404 not_found Resource does not exist or is not in your account

-422 unprocessable_entity Validation failed (e.g., invalid domain format)
+422 unprocessable_entity Validation failed (e.g., invalid domain format).
+Includes a param field naming the offending input.

 429 rate_limit_exceeded Too many requests.
-Check retry_after field.
+Includes retry_after in seconds.

 Include the request_id when contacting support.
 It lets us find your exact request in our logs.